Internal Control & Risk Management System

 The internal control and risk management system is the set of company rules, procedures and structures that ensure the effective operation of the Company and enable it to identify, evaluate, measure, manage and monitor the main risks to which it is exposed.

 The Internal Control and Risk Management System (ICRMS) is an integrated system that involves the entire organisational structure of the Company and the Group: the corporate bodies and the company structures contribute to its operation in a coordinated and independent way.

 The Board of Directors is the leading player in the System, having responsibility for establishing internal control and risk management strategies and policies and guaranteeing their suitability and soundness over time, in terms of completeness, functionality and efficacy.
-In the Company the other players are: the Risk and Control Committee, the Board of Statutory Auditors, the Top Management, the CFO, the CRO, the heads of operational areas and the four control functions.
-In the group there is a similar governance.
+In the Company the other players are: the Risk and Control Committee, the Remuneration Committee, the Board of Statutory Auditors, the Top Management, the Managerial Risk Committees, the Dirigente Preposto (appointed in compliance with the provisions of art.
+154-bis of the TUF (Consolidated Law on Finance as of Italian Legislative Decree n.58 of February 24, 1998, amended and supplemented), the heads of operational areas, and the control functions.
+Group entities implement a coherent system of governance.

-The risk management process, regulated by the Policy includes the following main phases:
+The risk management framework, regulated by the Policy is founded on the following four processes: